 - Choose your preset tags or enter new ones.

-- Copy the tagged link.
+- Copy the tagged link and paste into your marketing.

 Always accessible via a button in your browser…